rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```

 ## Extensions and clusters
 If you are running a multi-node rqlite cluster, it's **required** that the identical extension configuration be supplied to **every** node in that cluster.
 It's not sufficient to load extensions into only a subset of nodes.
-Doing so will result in undefined behaviour.
+Doing so will result in undefined behavior.

 ## Troubleshooting
 If you're having trouble getting rqlite to load an extension ensure the extension is compatible with your operating system and architecture.
-Once way to do this is to check if SQLite will load the extension.
+One way to do this is to check if SQLite will load the extension.
 Sometimes your compilation step may not be correct, and ensuring SQLite can load the extension is a good first check.

 If SQLite does load the extension, verify that the file permissions allow rqlite to read the extension.
-You can also check rqlite’s logs for any specific error messages related to extension loading.
+You can also check rqlite's logs for any specific error messages related to extension loading.
 If all else fails [open an issue on GitHub](https://github.com/rqlite/rqlite/issues).